huaminghuangtw/Dear-Today-Me/README.md

    ```

 2. Save the script, then go to Home Screen, long press and add a [Scriptable widget](https://docs.scriptable.app/listwidget) with your preferred size (small, medium, large).
-3. Tap on the widget and select the script that you've just created.
+3. Tap on the widget and select the script that you’ve just created.

 > [!TIP]
 > _[Check out](https://github.com/huaminghuangtw/Scriptable) my other repository for customizable notifications and widgets created with [Scriptable](https://scriptable.app)!_

 ---

-### 4. Obsidian's Callout with Dataviewjs
+### 4. Obsidian’s Callout with Dataviewjs

 If you are using [Obsidian](https://obsidian.md), this option allows for showing a random paragraph of the letter in a [callout](https://help.obsidian.md/Editing+and+formatting/Callouts) using the [Dataview](https://github.com/blacksmithgu/obsidian-dataview) plugin.